turingschool/backend_mod_1_prework/section3/reflection.md

 1. What is another example of when we might use a hash?
 In your example, why is a hash better than an array?

    * You could use a hash for a grocery list.
-It would be better than an array because you could assign a quantity to the itmes you need (example: {tomatoes: 12, bananas: 6, doughnuts: 12}) rather than just a list of items with no values (example: ["bananas", "tomatoes", "doughnuts"]).
+It would be better than an array because you could assign a quantity to the items you need (example: {tomatoes: 12, bananas: 6, doughnuts: 12}) rather than just a list of items with no values (example: ["bananas", "tomatoes", "doughnuts"]).

 1. What questions do you still have about hashes?

-   * What else can we do with hases?
+   * What else can we do with hashes?
 Are hashes more commonly used than arrays or are they about the same?

 #